vfuertez/project-2/readme.md

-App Name
+# App Name
-# Bookmark and Notes

-# GuideList Links & Notes
+Bookmark & Notes

 Creates a name of the guide or tutorial that you plan to save and add details of what coding language, url, creator, examples, and notes.
 It can be really anything, not just for coding.